 Average CPCs (cost per click) can give you a very good indication of your CPCs in general.
-What they don’t show you, is if you’ve randomly getting extremely high individual clicks that eat up your budget.
-You might find that these abnormal clicks can cost you several times more than the average you’re seeing, and can sometimes gulp your daily budget in one or two goes.
+What they don’t show you, is if you’re randomly getting extremely high individual clicks that eat up your budget.
+These abnormal clicks can cost you several times more than the average CPC you’re seeing in reports, and can sometimes gulp your daily budget in one or two clicks.

 To audit peak CPCs in Google Ads, open a search term report.
 Arrange the rows by average CPC descending.
 You can now view the most expensive clicks in your campaign.

 Tip!
-If you're looking at search terms for several campaigns or ad groups, ad columns for campaigns and ad groups.
+If you're looking at search terms for several campaigns or ad groups then add columns for campaigns and ad groups.
 This will allow you to see more segmented data and more 1 click search terms where the high cost isn't averaged down.
+Try looking at shorter periods so you see individual clicks instead of average CPCs.

 By definition, automated bidding means letting the system decide on bids.
 But there are 4 automated bidding strategies in Google Ads that offer a cap on max CPC.
 I don’t consider enhanced CPC fully automated.
 This is a manual bidding strategy with an element of automation added.